Deliverables in Project Management- The Complete Guide With Examples

 You might use the term “deliverable” casually at work every day.

-In project management, however, it means something more definite: a specific output created as the result of work performed during the course of a project.
+In project management, the definition of deliverables is more definite: a specific output created as the result of work performed during the course of a project.

 A deliverable in project management is any output created as the result of work done during a project.
-Defining, tracking, and managing project deliverables is one of the most important responsibilities of a project manager.
+Defining, tracking, and managing project deliverables is one of a project manager's most important responsibilities.
 This guide will help you understand project management deliverables in more detail.

-For any output to be classified as a “deliverable” within a project, it has to meet a few criteria:
+For any parts of a project to be classified as a “deliverable,” they have to meet a few criteria:

 For example, a creative team might create a number of documents during the course of developing a new website.